 - The foil pouch will not only help the zucchini cook quicker by steaming the squash, but will also keep the cheese melty and prevent it from browning.

 - Allow to rest/steam covered in foil for an additional 5 minutes ---> this was my perfect idea of al-dente.
 They were tender yet still firm - no soggy zucchini here!
-If you find you'd like yours softer, pop it back in the oven for 5-10 to soften further.
+If you find you'd like yours softer, pop it back in the oven for 10 extra minutes or until desired tenderness is reached.
 Easy peasy!